zPy52/CarWorkshopApp/README.md

 ## General folder structure

+All code files will be written in TypeScript (`.ts` files for sheer logic and `.tsx` whenever JSX [aka, UI in code] is involved).

 1. In `app/` you have all views (pages and layouts) for the project.
 Each page's root is defined by its folder structure.
-For example, a file in `app/home/index.js` will have the route `/home`.
-Also, a file in `app/home.js` will also have the same route, so make sure not to cause any compatibility problems this way.
+For example, a file in `app/home/index.tsx` will have the route `/home`.
+Also, a file in `app/home.tsx` will also have the same route, so make sure not to cause any compatibility problems this way.
 2. In `components/` appear those widgets that do not occupy a whole screen and are part of a page.
 3. In `hooks/` we include all custom hooks we have created.
 4. In `styles/` we list all files that has something to do with styling and/or standardizing metrics.